Classes at the Randall Museum

 Enrolling in Programs

-Once you have set up your account, you may view and register for programs at San Francisco Recreation and Parks or by walking into any SF Rec & Park registration location that is currently open.
+After setting up your new account, you may view and register for programs at San Francisco Recreation and Parks.
 Classes can be searched by facility, subject, or age group online.

 Withdrawals and Refunds